backstage/community-plugins/workspaces/announcements/plugins/announcements/README.md

 # announcements

-This is the frontend for the Announcements plugin.
+The frontend for the Announcements plugin.
 This plugin provides:

 - a component to display the latest announcements, for example on a homepage
 - pages to list, view, create, edit and delete announcements